cretueusebiu/laravel-web-push-demo/README.md

     - Set `GCM_KEY` and `GCM_SENDER_ID` from [Google Console](https://console.cloud.google.com)
     - (optional) Set `PUSHER_APP_ID`, `PUSHER_KEY`, `PUSHER_SECRET` from [Pusher](https://pusher.com/)
 - `php artisan migrate`
-- (optional) `npm install && gulp`
+- (optional) `npm install && gulp` / `yarn && gulp`

-## Browser compatibility
+## Browser Compatibility

-The Push API currently works on Chrome and Firefox.
+The [Push API](https://developer.mozilla.org/en/docs/Web/API/Push_API) currently works on Chrome and Firefox.
 Some features like the notification close event only works on Chrome.

+## Known Issues

+- If you use [Laravel Valet](https://github.com/laravel/valet) for your local development the service worker might not start because of the self signed certificate.
+At least that happened to me on Windows, so I had to use Apache.

+## Changelog

+Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.